-An attractive alternative to the Act is a 529 Educational Plan.
+The way to do this is to establish a 529 Educational Plan.

 Congress empowered the States to establish educational saving plans under Section 529 of the Internal Revenue Code.
 In 1996, Utah adopted the Higher Education Savings Incentive Program, formally enacted as 58B-8a-101, et al, Utah Code Annotated.

-This Program created the Utah Educational Savings Plan Trust (the "Trust").
-The Trust is administered by the Utah State Board of Regents, and all educational savings accounts are invested with assistance from the Utah State Treasurer.
+This Program created the Utah Educational Savings Plan Trust (the "UESP Trust").
+UESP is administered by the Utah State Board of Regents, and all educational savings accounts are invested with assistance from the Utah State Treasurer.